 How exactly do you buy a bottle of water in Italian?
-What’s more appropriate to say depending on the relationship between you and the other person?
+What is more appropriate to say, depending on the relationship between you and the other person?
 What do you have to ask to buy a bottle of sparkling water?
-How about asking how much that bottle is?
+How about asking how much the bottle costs?

-In this lesson, we will take a look at the different ways you can buy a bottle of water during your visit to Italy so you may never be thirsty.
+In this lesson, we will take a look at the different ways you can buy a bottle of water during your visit to Italy so that you may never go thirsty.
 Read on to learn them all!

 How do you buy a bottle of water in Italian?